DaCryptoRaccoon/MaskETH/README.md

 Send transactions to the accounts: send_transactions

+Once you have created the accounts and sent the transactions it will as if you wish to run the sweep tool (yes/no)

+If you select no you can run it when you are ready by executing the python script ETHSweeper.py at a later date.

 # ETHSweeper After Stage 1

 ETHSweeper is a script that automates the process of sweeping small amounts of Ethereum.